JustinotherGitter/Masters-Thesis/README.md

 Figures are located in their relevant chapter (`chapter_*/figures/`) and have the chapter number, $i$, prepended to their name (`<i>_<name>.[pdf|svg]`).

 The figures included in the document are `pdf`'s, but it is useful to save a copy of self-generated figures as `svg`'s for when edits to the figure will naturally arise.
 See 'Custom Figures' for further constraints on generated figures.
+[FITS] images are also saved as `pdf`, but may have a lower `dpi` as compared to other figures when not much detail is needed for the figure.

 To use the figures in the $\LaTeX$ document, use: